St. Louis Construction Accident Attorneys

 - Write down everything you remember about how the accident happened while it is fresh

-- Contact us as early as possible — job site evidence, equipment, and safety records can disappear or be altered quickly
+- Contact us as early as possible, as job site evidence, equipment, and safety records can disappear or be altered quickly

 Frequently Asked Questions

 Potentially yes.
-Workers' comp covers your employer's liability, but it doesn't prevent you from pursuing a separate personal injury claim against a negligent third party — a subcontractor, equipment manufacturer, or property owner.
+Workers' comp covers your employer's liability, but it does not prevent you from pursuing a separate personal injury claim against a negligent third party, such as a subcontractor, equipment manufacturer, or property owner.
 These are two different claims, and both may be available to you.

 We send preservation letters immediately upon being retained, demanding that employers, contractors, and insurers preserve all relevant records, equipment, and documentation.
 If evidence has already been altered or destroyed, that itself can be powerful proof of negligence.